 When Exactly is Spring in Jackson Hole?

 Spring, to us, is basically that period between skiing and whitewater rafting.
-Jackson Hole Mountain Resort typically closes its skiing around the first week of April and Grand Targhee Resort a week or two after that.
+Jackson Hole Mountain Resort typically closes its skiing the first weekend of April and Grand Targhee Resort a week after that.
 Locals will still be seen hiking for their turns in the backcountry, but for the most part here in Jackson Hole our thoughts and our garages are turning over into summer mode.
 Yes, the trails are still muddy or even snowy and reliable warm weather won't arrive until June, but every spring day until then is a day to make the most of.

-Although the unpredictable spring weather may not permit all activities each day, Jacksonites hoping to spend time outdoors are dusting off the fly rods, tuning up the bikes, breaking out the binoculars and cameras and preparing to seize any kind of day spring gives us.
+Although the unpredictable spring weather may not permit all activities each day, Jacksonites hoping to spend time outdoors are dusting off the fly rods, tuning up the bikes, breaking out the binoculars, and cameras and preparing to seize any kind of day spring gives us.

 Here's a list of our favorite things to do in the spring.